whankinsiv/EGR115-Snake-Project/EGR115-Snake-Project-main/README.txt

-William Hankins and Randy Loberger
+Created by: William Hankins and Randy Loberger
-EGR115 Section 4 Fall Semester
+EGR115 Section 3 (William Hankins &  Section 4 (Randy Loberger) Fall Semester

 Directions: The game represented in our final project is Snake.
 The game is simple and there is technically no "winning", but the player may strive to get high scores, as the game saves high scores every time it is ran in a seperate file.